 - Non-graded courses may be included in a distribution plan.

-- Pass/Fail courses may not be included in a plan for the major or in a minor.
+- Pass/Fail courses may not be included in a concentration plan or in an academic minor.

-- Experiential and Directed Reading/Independent Study courses that are graded on a Credit/No Credit or Satisfactory/Unsatisfactory basis may be included in a major program.
+- Experiential and Directed Reading/Independent Study courses that are graded on a Credit/No Credit or Satisfactory/Unsatisfactory basis may be included in a concentration program.

 - The final course in a sequence used to fulfill the Language Requirement may not be elected on a Pass/Fail basis.
 (Effective for all students admitted to the College in Fall Term, 1995 and thereafter.)